13 Theoretical Probability

 d) What is the probability of not picking a green marble?

 For the following questions, consider a complete deck of playing cards with no jokers.
-If you are not familiar with cards, I’ve put an image of each of the 52 cards in a deck at the end of this assignment for your reference.
+If you are not familiar with cards, I’ve put an image of each of the 52 cards in a deck at the end of these exercises for your reference.

 12) Find the following probabilities of drawing a single card from the deck: